sorinpav/sorinpav/README.md

 ## Hi there 👋
-I am working full time as a frontend software engineer using React, but when I get a bit of time, I try to work on personal projects.
+I am working full time as a frontend software engineer using React.
+I am normally building proprietary software that is sold to other companies, but when I get a bit of time, I try to work on personal projects.
 - currently familiarising myself with NextJS

 Recently finished project(s):